Are you an adviser? Go to Unbiased Pro

 Bonds are among the safest investments you can make, and though they won’t create significant returns, they will return your principal investment with some interest.

-There are many different types of bonds, but if you choose to buy fixed-rate bonds, you’ll be locking your cash away until the bond matures, so make sure you still have some funds at your disposal.
+There are many different types of bonds, but if you choose to buy fixed-rate bonds, you’ll be locking your cash away until the bond matures, so make sure you still have some funds available.

 2. Funds